MooersLab/pymolsnips/README.md

 Emacs is designed to enable mouse free work although some buffers require that selections be made by using the mouse.
 Emacs is infamous for having 1800 key bindings involving heavy use of the alt or meta key.
-However, there is in-line documentation and autosuggestion that greatly ease the discovery of new key bindings.
+However, there is in-line documentation, and some packages provide autosuggestion that greatly ease the discovery of new key bindings.
 You only really need to memorize several dozen key bindings to be productive in Emacs.

 Vim users can quickly become productive in Emacs because the vim key bindings are available through the add-on package called evil-mode.